CommunityFocus/cf-backend/README.md

 # cf-backend
-CommunityFocus is a sharable time tracking app for teams
+CommunityFocus is a sharable time tracking app for teams.

 ## Getting Started
 To contibute: